Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 2 kg
 - **Price**: 2 gp
-- **Properties**: As a Utilize action, you can throw the Grappling Hook at a railing, a ledge, or another catch within range 10 *(15m)* of yourself, and the hook catches on if you succeed on a DC 13 Dexterity (Acrobatics) check.
+- **Properties**: As a Utilize Action, you can throw the Grappling Hook at a railing, a ledge, or another catch within range 10 *(15m)* of yourself, and the hook catches on if you succeed on a DC 13 Dexterity (Acrobatics) check.
 If you tied a [Rope](dm/items.md#rope) to the hook, you can then climb it.
 *(Source: PHB'24, page225)*

 ### Greataxe